MFarhanZ1/api-setoran-hafalan/README.md

 [underconstruction]: https://img.shields.io/badge/Status-WIP-FFFF00?style=for-the-badge&logoColor=FFFF00

-## ✨ What’s the deal with iMemoraise? ✨ // ✧˚ ༘ ⋆｡♡˚ ![underconstruction][underconstruction]
+## ✨ What’s the deal with Setoran Hafalan Services? ✨ // ✧˚ ༘ ⋆｡♡˚ ![underconstruction][underconstruction]

+**Setoran Hafalan Services -
-**iMemoraise** _(Integrated Quran Memorization Information System)_ is a comprehensive web application created to enhance the management and tracking of Quran recitations.
-This system is specifically designed to support educational institutions in overseeing and recording students' recitations, **which are mandatory for progressing to internships, seminars, final projects, and other academic activities.** By providing a streamlined platform for tracking these essential recitations, iMemoraise simplifies the administrative process, ensuring that all requirements are met efficiently.
+or what we previously knew as iMemoraise** _(Integrated Quran Memorization Information System)_ is a comprehensive web application created to enhance the management and tracking of Quran recitations.
+This system is specifically designed to support educational institutions in overseeing and recording students' recitations, **which are mandatory for progressing to internships, seminars, final projects, and other academic activities.** By providing a streamlined platform for tracking these essential recitations, Setoran Hafalan Services simplifies the administrative process, ensuring that all requirements are met efficiently.
 This application is particularly tailored for use at [UIN Suska Riau](https://www.uin-suska.ac.id/), _where it aids in managing students' academic progress and compliance_ with Quran memorization prerequisites.

 ---